AP Art History Score Calculator 2026

-Enter your multiple‑choice and free‑response points to predict your overall AP Art History score (1‑5) using the most recent College Board curve.
+Enter your multiple‑choice and free‑response raw points to predict your overall AP Art History score (1–5) for the 2026 exam cycle.
+This calculator uses the confirmed 2025 raw-score conversion curve—the most recent national data available—to deliver the most accurate prediction possible.

 Jump to Calculator →